LETTERS FROM ALA BORKOSHAVSKI TO HELENA BORKOSHAVSKI (Circa. 1984)

 “What’s gonna happen to us?”
 He asked.

-I didn’t quite have an answer to that question.
+I didn’t quite have an answer for that.
 And Angelo knew better than to expect one out of me.
-So we sat in silence for a moment that felt like hours, before the door swung open.
+And so we just sat in silence for a moment that felt like hours, as the door swung open.

 Immediately, my brothers and sisters (some were crying, some were trying to sleep) all sat to attention, and froze.
 Just like they’d been trained to do.
 Angelo had a little bit of a harder time staying still, and I… couldn’t.
 I learned pretty quickly that I didn’t have to do all that I was told.
 I guarantee that if I was like my brothers and sisters, you would not be reading this letter.